Zylann/SnowfeetEngine/README.md

 ---------
 Althouth scripting must be easier than writing C++, I believe scripts must be written by decent programmers.
 Creative people without good knowledge in programming should use tools adapted for them, not writing code.
-I take this into account for the choice of a scripting language.
+I take this into account for the choice of a scripting language as well as the development of a full-featured visual editor.

 Web export
 ----------
 I might try Emscripten, one day.
+Sounds like fun.

 Binaries